arkhn/fhir-river/README.md

 curl -X POST http://localhost:5000/sample -d '{"resourceId": "<id of the resource>", "primaryKeyValues": ["<primary key value>"]}' -H "Content-Type:application/json"
 ```

+### Environment variables

+Note that you'll need to have a `.env.pyrog` file containg the following variables:

+- FHIR_API_URL: an url to a fhir api containing the used concept maps.
+- PYROG_API_URL: an url to pyrog's graphql API
+- PYROG_TOKEN: a token for pyrog's API

 ## FHIR Transformer